rahulrathore44/WebDriverElementLocator/README.md

 Automated approach to extract object properties.
-The script extracts the web element locator, By going to each pages and validating the locator is unique or not.
+The script extracts the web element locator, By going to each page and validating the locator is unique or not.
 If the locator is unique then it is saved in Csv/Excel file.

 ### List of Urls must be specified in the config.properties file: